Bahai Library Online

 • Hasan Balyuzi; American University of Beirut; Syrian Protestant College, Lebanon; Haifa, Israel; Beirut, Lebanon; Lebanon

-1925 Oct Faced with the possibility of Jewish developments on land near the Shrine of the Báb, Shoghi Effendi appealed to the National Spiritual Assembly of the United States and Canada to purchase the land in question.
+Faced with the possibility of Jewish developments on land near the Shrine of the Báb, Shoghi Effendi appealed to the National Spiritual Assembly of the United States and Canada to purchase the land in question.
 They responded quickly to the request.
-[BA92-3, SETPE1p108, PP97] Báb, Shrine of; Shoghi Effendi, Life of; Purchases and exchanges; - Bahá'í World Centre; Mount Carmel
+[BA92-3, SETPE1p108, PP97] Báb, Shrine of; * Shoghi Effendi (chronology); Purchases and exchanges; * Bahá'í World Centre; Mount Carmel

 • Marta Brauns-Fortel In Memoriam.